Friday, September 25, 2015

 5 thing Friday - hardworking Hubby, Bubbie, Pablo, relaxation, weekends

 Hubby works all day, then comes home some evenings and works more.
-I feel guilty about that - I have him do a lot of things when I know he would rather eat dinner and lay on the couch.
 Here he is, going over new hire benefits with The Girl:

 Advising her and helping her make good choices.

-He also helps my favorite band kid by being on Pit Crew - loading and unloading those heavy band instruments on game nights.
+He also helps my favorite band kid by being on Pit Crew.
 Again, after working all day.
 Then he works the next day.
 He likes to say: "I keep telling you you're lucky to have me."
-I know.
+I'd like to think he's lucky to have me, too!

 Pablo was rear-ended a couple of weeks ago.
 I really don't have anything more to add, except that the is being repaired, and The Girl is driving the biggest pick-up truck the rental place had.
 We will survive all of this drama, and pretty soon, she will be all settled in to Adulthood.
 Tomorrow she turns 24!